-Also, anything you agree to in a legal separation agreement can set precedence.
-In other words, if you agree to your wife living in the marital home when you file for a legal separation and you continue to make the mortgage payments a judge may order you to continue doing so after a divorce.
+Also important to note before you file for separation is anything you agree to in a legal separation agreement can set precedence should you then file for divorce.
+For example, if you agree to let your partner live in the marital home when you file for a legal separation and you continue to make mortgage payments, a judge may order you to continue doing so after a divorce.

 How to File for a Legal Separation in 7 Steps

-6. If your spouse agrees to the provisions in the petition all you will need is for both spouses to sign and notarize the agreement so the court clerk can enter it into the court records for approval by a judge.
+If your spouse agrees to the provisions in the petition all you will need is for both spouses to sign and notarize the agreement so the court clerk can enter it into the court records for approval by a judge.